Alabama Football Program Continues to Circle the Drain

 Has the Alabama program become so desperate that it now must overlook felony charges in order to field a somewhat decent football team?
 It’s safe to say that Mike Shula has never struck anyone as a larger than life leader.
 I’m not sure he’s struck anyone as a leader period.

 But this move on opening night is unbelievable.
 What’s more unbelievable is that outside of Paul Finebaum, this has been a non-story.
 Don’t tell me that the Bama media machine is not alive and well in the state of Alabama.
-Auburn’s football team has 18 players out almost 300 total students take a questionable course and the state media writes about it for weeks.
+Auburn’s football team has 18 players out almost 300 total students take a questionable course and the state media s about it for weeks.

 But when Juwan Howard commits multiple felonies and starts on opening night, hardly a word is said or written.
 I have many friends who are Bama graduates and strong supporters of the university.
 I feel sorry for them today.
 The Alabama program continues to spiral out of control.
 Talk about lack of institutional control.
 The Tide football program is at a point where it will do anything to win – even against Hawaii.
 On second thought, I can partly see why Shula started Simpson.
 He might have been the difference in that weak eight point victory.